GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

   - _Missing field type_: a field reference has a static linkage conflict.

-### Class Usage Graph and Reachability
+### Class Reference Graph and Reachability

-In order to provide a diagnosis on the output report, the tool builds _class usage graphs_, and annotates linkage errors with _reachability_ from _entry point classes_.
+In order to provide a diagnosis on the output report, the tool builds _class reference graphs_, and annotates linkage errors with _reachability_ from _entry point classes_.
 The tool allows users to choose the scope of entry point classes: